 There are two methods of study available to students: self-study or tuition-based learning.
 Both methods are designed to enable students to fit their studies around work and other commitments.
-It is important to take time to consider which mode of study is better suited to your learning capabilities and your life-style.
-Candidates who are having difficulty with any part of the syllabus or technical content of the study material, who need advice on how to study or are unable to find help within their own organization can contact the Secretariat at the Institute for referral to Tutors.
+It is important to take time to consider which mode of study is better suited to your learning capabilities and your lifestyle.
+Candidates who are having difficulty with any part of the syllabus or technical content of the study material, who need advice on how to study or are unable to find help within their own organization can contact IBF for referral to Tutors.